October 27, 2020

 Be sure that any food coloring or sprinkles that you use are vegan; many food colors contain animal products.
 I was able to find vegan food coloring and sprinkles at Whole Foods Market, or you can order it online.

 Cook Time8 minutes

 Total Time90 minutes

-Beat vegan butter until light and fluffy (preferably using an electric mixer, but you can do this by hand as well).
+Beat vegan butter until light and fluffy (preferably using a stand mixer with the paddle attachment or hand mixer, but you can do this by hand in a large bowl as well).